cao-awa/Annuus/README.md

 When the player doesn't install annuus on the client, network packet will send normally like vanilla.

-Annuus is only useful in terrible network conditions or with many players, because annuus lets data size smaller but latency (in data calculates, not networking) is higher a little.

 # Performance

 > Deflate 1 has less CPU usage, even though that performance is not good enough here \